KDPRoss/GoParse/README.md

 I wrote this library primarily to get a sense of what it ‘feels like’ to write fundamentally-polymorphic code in Golang.
-I wrote this code across a few sessions over a weekend (whilst drinking, alternatingly, coffee and Champagne), and I noticed a few things:
+I wrote this code across a few sessions over a weekend, and I noticed a few things:

 * In VSCode, at least, it helped the type system immensely to provide seemingly-needless type annotations.
 Once the